Vidyapati: Early life

 He was the son of Gaṇapati Ṭhakkura, a Maithil Brahmin said to be a great devotee of Shiva.
+His mother name was Hansini Devi.
+Vidyapati was married to Shushila.
 He was a priest in the court of Rāya Gaṇeśvara, the reigning chief of Tirhut.
 A number of his near ancestors were notable in their own right including his great-grandfather, Devāditya Ṭhakkura, who was a Minister of War and Peace in the court of Harisimhadeva.

-Vidyapati himself worked in the courts of various kings of the Oiniwar Dynasty of Mithila.
+Vidyapati was heavily associated with the Oiniwar dynasty of Mithila and worked in the courts of seven Kings and two Queens of this dynasty.
 Vidyapati's first commission was by Kīrttisiṃha, who ruled Mithila from around 1370 to 1380.
-This led to the Kīrttilatā, a long praise-poem for his patron in verse.
+This led to the Kīrtilatā, a long praise-poem for his patron in verse.
 This work contains an extended passage praising the courtesans of Delhi, foreshadowing his later virtuosity in composing love poetry.
 Though Kīrttisiṃha didn't commission any more works, Vidyapati secured a position at the court of his successor, Devasimha.
 The prose story collection Bhūparikramaṇa was written under Devasimha's auspices.
 Vidyapati developed a close friendship with Devasimha's heir apparent Sivasimha and started focusing on love songs.
 He wrote some five hundred love songs, primarily between 1380 and 1406.
 The songs he composed after that period were devotional praises of Shiva, Vishnu, Durga, and Ganga.

 There was a close friendship between Sivasimha, king of Mithila from 1402 to 1406, and Vidyapati.
 As soon as Sivasimha ascended to his throne, he granted Vidyapati his home village of Bisapi, an act recorded on a copper plate.
 On the plate, Sivasimha calls him "the new Jayadeva".
 The poet also accompanied his king to Delhi, at the sultan's demand.
 A story about that encounter relates how the king was held by the sultan and Vidyapati negotiated for his release by displaying his clairvoyant powers.
-Sivasimha's favorable patronage and the courtly environment encouraged Vidyapati's experiments in love songs written in Maithili, a language everyone at court could enjoy.
+Sivasimha's favourable patronage and the courtly environment encouraged Vidyapati's experiments in love songs written in Maithili, a language everyone at court could enjoy.
 In 1406, Sivasimha went missing in a battle with a Muslim army.
 After this defeat, Vidyapati and the court took refuge at a king's court in Rajabanauli(also known as Banauli), in modern-day Nepal.
-In 1418, Padmasimha succeeded Sivasimha as ruler of Mithila after an interregnum when Sivasimha's chief queen Lakhima Devi reigned for 12 years.
+Lakhima Devi, the chief queen of Sivasimha, reigned for 12 years.
+After that, Padmasimha became the ruler of Mithila.
 Vidyapati returned to serve Padmasimha and continue writing, primarily treatises on law and devotional manuals.

 At about 1430 or earlier, he is known to have returned to his village, Bisapi.
 He often visited its temple of Shiva.

 He is recorded as having two wives, three sons and four daughters.